- Overview of the South Africa Ansteys

 South Africa Anstey War Heroes

 We have begun to upload biographies of Anstey war heroes.
-Those who either fought in the numerous Southern Africa wars of the late 1800s and early 1900s, or are from the various South Africa ‘Anstey’, Ansty’, ‘Anstee’ and ‘Anstie’ sub-branches, include:
+Those who either fought in the numerous Southern Africa wars of the late 1800s and early 1900s, or are from the various South Africa ‘Anstey’, Ansty’, ‘Anstee’ and ‘Anstie’ sub-branches, or otherwise somehow connected to South Africa, include:

 - Edgar Carnegie Anstey of the Bampton Ansteys (b 1882)